9 Lifestyle Adjustments To Survive The Weakening Ringgit

 This sounds simple enough, but definitely not easy.
 Living pay cheque to pay cheque makes everything seem important, and you may not know where to start cutting.

 Once you’ve trimmed your fixed costs, then you can move on to flexible costs that should make up a maximum of about 30% of your monthly income.
 Categories that you can look at first are entertainment and hobbies.
 Don’t strike out the whole category, but you can reduce the amount spent on each category in a realistic way.

 If you watch a movie at the cinema every week, that’s at least RM45 spent a month on movie tickets.
 Try to reduce that to once or twice a month.
 It’s also helpful to cut down on shopping, unless it is absolutely necessary.
-Here are some tips on how you can control your shopping urges.

 Buying a pair of shoes every month?
 That definitely falls into the not necessary category, unless you wear disposable shoes that tear every month!
 Sometimes buying a more expensive item with better quality that will last longer makes more financial sense than buying something cheaper that has to be replaced every other month.

 At this challenging time, investing has become a dilemma for most people.
 On one hand, most people are afraid to put their money in volatile investments while still maintaining some level of liquidity, while on the other hand, they are afraid of the diminishing value of their money if they keep it in a savings account.